Our mission is to provide food education and alleviate food insecurity with nutrient dense produce and protein.

 What We Do

-With two staff, our farm is operated primarily with the help of volunteers who join us for all planting and harvesting.
-After harvest, the food grown at the JK Community Farm is picked up by our food pantry partners for immediate distribution.
+With a staff of 3, our farm is operated primarily with the help of volunteers who join us for all planting and harvesting. hosts over 4500 volunteers annually, the majority as corporate team-building events from companies throughout the northern VA region, After harvest, the food grown at the JK Community Farm is picked up by our food pantry partners for immediate distribution.
 Harvests are picked up daily to ensure the food is reaching families as fresh as possible.

 The JK Community Farm is open to the public as a hub for volunteerism and food education, a place for people to connect with their food and where it comes from.
-The JK Community Farm is the nation’s largest chemical-free nonprofit farm donating 100% of what we grow.
+The JK Community Farm is the nation’s largest chemical-free nonprofit farm in the country donating 100% of what we grow.

 Why?